Benny Dayal: Personal life

 Dayal's parents hail from Kollam district in Kerala.
-He was born and raised in Abu Dhabi, UAE and completed his schooling there from Abu Dhabi Indian School (ADIS).
-He went on to complete his B.Com. and Masters in Journalism from Madras Christian College.
+He was born and raised in Abu Dhabi, UAE.
+After his schooling in the UAE he went on to complete his B.Com. and Masters in Journalism from Madras Christian College.

 Dayal worked as an Events Coordinator with RR Donnelley.
-He quit his job in BPO to accomplish his career with music.
+He quit his job in BPO to accomplish his career in music.
 On 5 June 2016, the singer married his model girlfriend Catherine Thangam in a close-knit ceremony in Bengaluru.